 Burial Customs In The Norse Culture During The Viking Age

-One of the customs of the Norse culture was the death ceremony in which the deceased were laid in a boat and were given various grave offerings (mainly of material nature, but in some cases even human sacrifices represented by slaves) depending on the departed’s social status/occupation during his lifetime.
+One of the customs of the Norse culture was the death ceremony in which the deceased were laid in a boat and given various grave offerings (mainly of material nature, but in some cases even human sacrifices represented by slaves) depending on the departed’s social status or occupation during his or her lifetime.

-Archaeological discoveries, runestones as well as the Icelandic sagas, and the skaldic poems (poems in Old Norse) point out the existence and application of this ritual during the Viking Age.
-Aside from laying the deceased in a boat and setting it afire on a certain body of water (either lake, river, sea or ocean), the Norsemen would also bury the ones who passed away in a stone ship.
+Archaeological discoveries, rune stones as well as the Icelandic sagas or the skaldic poems (poems written in Old Norse) point out the existence and application of this ritual throughout the Viking Age.
+Aside from laying the deceased in a boat and setting it afire on a certain body of water (either lake, river, sea, or ocean), the Norsemen would also bury the ones who passed away in a stone ship.

-Very much unlike the ritual which took place on water, the burial in a stone ship consisted of a death ceremony which unfolded itself on soil, with the dead being buried under a mound of earth and stones resembling the outline of a ship.
-Such burial mounds featuring various stones of all sizes are to be found in Scandinavia, as well as in present day northern Germany and the Baltic states.
+Very much unlike the ritual which took place on water, the burial in a stone ship consisted of a death ceremony which unfolded on soil, with the dead being buried under a mound of earth and large stones resembling the outline of an actual ship.
+Such burial mounds featuring various stones of all sizes are to be found in many places across Scandinavia, as well as in present day northern Germany or the Baltic states.

-In most of the cases, the Norsemen were cremated after death according to the local custom.
+In most cases, the Norsemen were cremated after death according to the local custom.
 During the ritual, both men and women were granted several grave offerings (from pots, weapons, clothing or jewels to slaves).
-The human sacrifice of slaves ensured that they will accompany their masters on their journey to the afterlife, according to the rites of the Norse mythology.
+The human sacrifice of slaves allegedly ensured the fact that they will accompany their masters on their journey to the afterlife, according to the rites of the Norse mythology.

 Depending on their social status and wealth, the Norsemen were buried differently.
 For example, a free man would have been most of the time given solely his weapons and an ordinary equipment for riding before being laid on a funeral pyre.
 A blacksmith, on the other hand, would have been given a complete set of tools.
-Last but not least, women were usually given jewellery and their tools for household or other activities.
+Last but not least, women were usually given jewellery and their household tools.

 - Viking Burial Customs on www.danishnet.com